A DisneySea-like Adventure in Hakone

 Autumn 2023

-A birthday celebration-in-style kicks off from the Imperial Citadel of Thang Long ("soaring dragon"), in Hanoi
+Birthday celebrant kicks off from the Imperial Citadel of Thang Long ("Soaring Dragon") in Hanoi

 Journal Entry...
 I can't believe I have never been to Vietnam after all these years of traveling.
 My ignorant thinking often tells me it looks and feels the same as my home country, las islas Filipinas, which is hot, humid and crowded.
 Le poupee had previously traveled to Vietnam's Ho Chi Minh (formerly, Saigon) & Hanoi, twice, on an office junket, and he, the winter-traveler, said, "Vietnam is hot, humid, and crowded with people and street motorcycles!"
 But inevitably running out of quick getaway travel locations was when a thought bubble of mine whispered, "How about Vietnam?"
 Well... come to think of it, I have always been fond of the brisket pho, fresh rice paper rolls, pomelo shrimp salad, stuffed chicken wings, to name a few, from #PhoHoa restaurant, in Manila.
 And so- Vietnam it is for my birthday trip.